How long do I have to wait to receive my quote?

 Can you print onto garments supplied by me?

-Yes, we can print or embroider onto your garments but it depends on the time frame.
+Yes, we can print or embroidery onto your garments but it depends on the time frame.
 You will need to post the items to us and sometimes there may be a minimum order.
-Complete the Quick Quote Form and we can advise.
-Remember to tell us as much information as you can about the products you are supplying as on occassions we may need to do a test print.
+Complete the quick quote form and we can advise.
+Remember to tell us as much information as you can about the products you are supplying as on occasions we may need to do a test print.